Killdeer Plays Killjoy, Halts Production Of 'Canada's Coachella'

 "The fact of the matter is that, without sounding righteous, we want to do the most humane thing," AJ Sauve, the festival's communications director, told NPR.

-The festival, which is expecting to draw 100,000 music fans from July 5-15, is consulting with two government bodies for the go-ahead to relocate the eggs some time Tuesday.
+The festival, which is expecting to draw 100,000 music fans from July 5-15, has received the go-ahead to relocate the eggs some time Tuesday.

 "We've seen it all — you name it, we've seen it," Sauve said.
 "This one here, this is a new one."
 Sauve added that he and his team have become amateur ornithologists over the past two days.